Balance, not revenge. This is what justice seeks.

 Once the responsible party’s insurance company is identified, you or your attorney will file a claim outlining your injuries, damages, and the compensation you seek.
 This step often includes submitting medical records, bills, and other evidence.

 Insurance companies may offer an initial settlement, but it is often less than what you deserve.
 The truth can be negotiable in cases like this.
-But don’t worry, skilled attorney can evaluate the offer and push for a fair settlement that reflects the full extent of your losses.
+But don’t worry, a skilled attorney can evaluate the offer and push for a fair settlement that reflects the full extent of your losses.

 If negotiations stall or the insurer refuses to offer fair compensation, filing a lawsuit may be necessary.
 Your attorney will handle the legal paperwork and represent you in court if the case proceeds to trial.